anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - tbd
    * - ra2.os.003
      - Windows Server
-     - Windows Server (this can be used for worker nodes, but be aware of the limitations).
+     - Windows Server (this can be used for worker nodes, but beware of the limitations).
      - tbd
      - tbd
    * - ra2.os.004
      - Disposable OS
-     - In order to support req.gen.cnt.03 (immutable infrastructure), the Host OS must be disposable, meaning the configuration of the Host OS (and associated infrastructure such as VM or bare metal server) must be consistent - e.g. the system software and configuration of that software must be identical apart from those areas of configuration that must be different such as IP addresses and hostnames.
+     - In order to support req.gen.cnt.03 (immutable infrastructure), the Host OS must be disposable, meaning the configuration of the Host OS (and associated infrastructure such as VM or bare metal server) must be consistent - e.g., the system software and configuration of that software must be identical apart from those areas of configuration that must be different such as IP addresses and hostnames.
      - tbd
      - tbd
    * - ra2.os.005
      - Automated Deployment
-     - This approach to configuration management supports req.lcm.gen.01 (automated deployments)
+     - This approach to configuration management supports lcm.gen.01 (automated deployments)
      - tbd
      - tbd